Outsourced-Logic/Skipper/Chrome/README.md

 <h3>Skipper is free and open-source</h3>

 The other extensions on the market cost money or trick you into downloading them before asking you to pay for basic functionality, while offering very little in return.
-Additonally, it's unclear if this software is safe to download, as the publishers do not have a credible brand and the software is not open-source.
+Additionally, it's unclear if this software is safe to download, as the publishers do not have a credible brand and the software is not open-source.

 Skipper is committed to always being open-source and having a fully functional free version.
 This eliminates concerns related to handling of payment information, the safety of software downloads, and the functionality of the extension before downloading.